Skip to content

 • After 8 weeks, reintroduce chlorella gradually and monitor for any reactions before retesting.

-🌟 Why Might I Have an Intolerance to Chlorella but Not Other Greens?
+🌟 Why Might a Sensitivity to Chlorella Occur but Not Other Greens?

 🍽️ Popular Dishes and Alternatives